sequelize/sequelize/docs/docs/associations.md

 })
 ```

-If you only need some of the attributes from the join table&comma; you can provide an array with the attributes you want&colon;
+If you only need some of the attributes from the join table, you can provide an array with the attributes you want:

 ```js
 // This will select only name from the Projects table, and only status from the UserProjects table